 Jenna Supp-Montgomerie

 Jenna Supp-Montgomerie earned a PhD in religious studies with a certificate in cultural studies at the University of North Carolina at Chapel Hill.
 She holds a joint appointment in Religious Studies and Communication Studies at the University of Iowa.
-Her research examines the relationships of religion, media, and infrastructure.
+Her research examines the relationships of water, infrastructure, and religion.

-Jenna teaches courses on critical theory, media history and theory, religion and cultural life, digital media, and American religious history.
+Dr. Supp-Montgomerie teaches courses on the environmental humanities, critical theory, media history and theory, and religion and cultural life in the U.S.

 Pronouns